daattali/advanced-shiny/share-image-social-media/README.md

 *Dean Attali, July 2015*

 This is purely a JavaScript app and doesn't have much Shiny/R involved.
-In order to share an image on social media, you need to provide a URL for the image.
+In order to share an image on LinkedIn, you need to provide a URL for the image.
 This means that if you generate an image in Shiny and want to share the image, you need to host it somewhere public.
 The easiest way to do this is to download the image to somewhere on your server that's publicly accessible and give the URL for that location as the image.
 The image URL is only needed at the moment of sharing, it doesn't have to be alive afterwards, so it'd be good to have a cron job that deletes images older than a few minutes.
+The conventional way of sharing an image on Facebook also requires a URL, but there is a workaround that can work with the base64 representation of an image.

 **LinkedIn:**